 };

-In your IDE, you can visualize the actual type of default by hovering over it.
-For example, in Visual Studio, you can see the actual type in the tooltip:
+In your IDE, you can see the inferred type of default by hovering over it.
+For example, in Visual Studio, the tooltip shows:

 Do you have a question or a suggestion about this post?
 Contact me!